 You will support the team in caring for the rescued elephants at the centre; many of whom arrive with severe health problems and bear the scars of previous abuse.
 The extra support from volunteers is crucial to ensure that every animal receives the optimum level of care.
-Your work will also help to educate others on the importance of animal rights.
-You can also combine this role with Wildlife Rescue which is based at the same sanctuary.
+By spreading the word about the use and abuse of animals, volunteers raise awareness of these issues and what can be done to help them.
+You can also combine this role with the Wildlife Rescue project.

-There are usually 15-30 volunteers on each role with a maximum of 70 in total, but this varies considerably throughout the year.
+There are usually 15-30 volunteers on the Elephant Care team (with a maximum of around 70 including the Wildlife Rescue team), numbers vary throughout the year.

 This placement has been approved by the DofE as meeting the requirements for the Residential section of the Gold Award.

 You will be supported by the local team at the centre which includes several international and Thai co-ordinators who are responsible for managing volunteers and the daily work of the wildlife and elephant teams.

 “The passion and commitment shown by volunteers allows the centre to run smoothly.
 Their love for animals allows us to continue to rescue and rehabilitate animals that have been forced into the tourist industry or kept as pets.”
 Katie, Volunteer Coordinator

 Accommodation is provided in simple shared rooms with fans, located in the centre grounds.
 There are separate shared bathrooms.